 We provide support In

 - Events and programs that promote cultural awareness

 - Networking opportunities

 - Peer mentoring

 - Scholarship information

-Please report any suspected or alleged instances of wrongdoing or misconduct or concerns about inappropriate service provisions and practices by any program staff to the director at (269) 387-4429.
+Please report any suspected or alleged instances of wrongdoing or misconduct or concerns about inappropriate service provisions and practices by any program staff to the director at (269) 387-4429 or using the DMA Student Complaint Form.
 In case of a medical emergency or an immediate threat to your personal safety, call 911.
 For non-emergencies, call WMU's Department of Public Safety at (269) 387-5555.

 For detailed policies and procedures on what to do in case emergency occurs while you are on campus, refer to WMU emergency procedures.